 Highlights

-Faithful reconstruction of Shakespeare's original 16th-century Globe Theatre
+Authentic reconstruction of Shakespeare's original theatre using 16th-century building techniques and materials

 How to get to Shakespeare's Globe?